What to Expect at the Brunswick Veterinary Clinic

 Some diagnostic tests, such as ultrasound and biopsy, require anesthesia or sedation for the procedure.
 Sedation may also be used if your pet is especially anxious.
 Our diagnostic tests may include blood draws, ultrasound or x-rays.

-Our veterinarian staff and Drs.
-Parthum, Wood, Cowan, and Stosolla are available to improve your pet’s health and well-being.
+Our veterinary staff and Drs.
+Parthum, Hayhurst, Cowan, and Stasolla are available to improve your pet’s health and well-being.

 Contact Our Office: (207) 729-3412 to schedule an appointment.